 The big problem here is with shipping.
 The bags in which the dog food is shipped aren’t great, so be prepared to look over your shipment after it arrives.
 Luckily, Amazon is amazing about replacing problematic bags, so you shouldn’t have to worry about wasting your money.

-Best Foods for Large Breeds
+For Large Breeds

 1. Wellness Core® Natural Grain Free